HISTORY & MISSION

 AdvanceED: OLSS School has met the requirements established by the AdvancED Accreditation Commission and Board of Trustees.

 Archdiocese of Washington Catholic School Academic Standards: We follow the Archdiocese of Washington Catholic Schools Academic Standards for our curriculums.
 These standards reflect the moral and spiritual code of conduct that is rooted in Gospel values that inspire leadership, stimulate creativity, and utilize each child’s individual talents.

 National Catholic Education Association: The NCEA strengthens Catholic school communities by providing professional development, formation, leadership and advocacy.

 We currently have one class for each grade.
-The average class size for the 2014-15 school year is 14 students.
-Tutoring services are available to students who need extra help in various subjects.
+The average class size for the 2019-20 school year was 11 students.

 School hours are 8:00a.m.-3:00p.m.
 Monday–Friday.
 Before School Care begins at 6:45a.m..
 After School Care is available from dismissal until 6:00p.m.